Esri/data-collection-ios/README.md

 ### Configure the app

-The app can be run as is, but it's recommended you do some configuration to set up OAuth to be relevant to your users (certainly it should not be deployed without these changes):
+The app can be run as is, but it's recommended you do some configuration to set up OAuth to be relevant to your users.
+At minimum, the app should not be deployed without these changes:

 1. Register an ArcGIS Portal Application.
 2. Configure Data Collection project to reference that application.